-An artificial wetland, identified on SANBI BGIS, is located within the site.
-A freshwater assessment is therefore required to determine the nature and sensitivity of this wetland, and propose mitigation measures should the wetland be impacted on or removed.
+No freshwater resources were identified on SANBI BGIS within the site.
+However, an artificial channel running through the property was identified on Google Earth and during the site visit.
+A freshwater assessment is therefore required to determine the nature and sensitivity of this channel, and propose mitigation measures should the wetland be impacted on or removed.